-- Poor quality antenatal care: Pregnant women require regular access to antenatal care.
+- Poor quality of antenatal care: Pregnant women require regular access to antenatal care.
 Identification of pregnancies at a higher risk of adverse outcomes is important during antenatal care check-ups.
-Complications due to anemia, high blood pressure, gestational diabetes, multiple gestation, infection, and poor placental blood circulation can be diagnosed and managed early by a trained provider, but without this care, the risk of stillbirth is higher. - Skilled healthcare providers can identify and address many complications during pregnancy before they progress to stillbirth, so lack of such care can increase the risk of stillbirth. - Poor quality obstetric care: Quality obstetric care includes the capacity to manage preterm labour, high blood pressure including preeclampsia and eclampsia, hemorrhage, breech birth, and multiple births, and to provide emergency Caesarean section.
-Skilled healthcare providers can address many complications before they progress to stillbirth, so lack of such care can increase the risk of stillbirth. - Poor or delayed referral: Sometimes delay in referring a woman for delivery by a healthcare provider in case of complications can also increase the risk of stillbirth.
+Complications due to anemia, high blood pressure, gestational diabetes, multiple gestation, infection, and poor placental blood circulation can be diagnosed and managed early by a trained provider, but without this care, the risk of stillbirth is higher. - Skilled healthcare providers can identify and address many complications during pregnancy before they progress to stillbirth, so lack of such care can increase the risk of stillbirth. - Poor quality of obstetric care: Quality obstetric care includes the capacity to manage preterm labour, high blood pressure including preeclampsia and eclampsia, hemorrhage, breech birth, and multiple births, and to provide emergency Caesarean section. - Poor or delayed referral: Sometimes delay in referring a woman for delivery by a healthcare provider in case of complications can also increase the risk of stillbirth.